rancher/docs/content/rancher/v2.x/en/project-admin/istio/_index.md

 >**Prerequisites:**
 >
 >- [Istio]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/tools/istio/) must be enabled in the cluster.
->- To be a part of an Istio service mesh, pods and services in a Kubernetes cluster must satisfy the [Istio Pods and Services Requirements](https://istio.io/docs/setup/kubernetes/prepare/requirements/)
+>- To be a part of an Istio service mesh, pods and services in a Kubernetes cluster must satisfy the [Istio Pods and Services Requirements](https://istio.io/docs/setup/kubernetes/prepare/requirements/).

 ## Istio Sidecar Auto Injection

 In the create and edit namespace page, you can enable or disable [Istio sidecar auto injection](https://istio.io/blog/2019/data-plane-setup/#automatic-injection).
 When you enable it, Rancher will add `istio-injection=enabled` label to the namespace automatically.

+After the `istio-injection=enabled` label is added to the namespace, all pods that are created in the namespace will have an injected Istio sidecar.

 > **Note:** Injection occurs at pod creation time.
 If the pod has been created before you enable auto injection.
 You need to kill the running pod and verify a new pod is created with the injected sidecar.

 ## View Traffic Graph

-Rancher integrates Kiali Graph into the Rancher UI.
+Rancher integrates a Kiali graph into the Rancher UI.
 The Kiali graph provides a powerful way to visualize the topology of your Istio service mesh.
 It shows you which services communicate with each other.

 To see the traffic graph for a particular namespace: